MKardashUCSD/ece16-sp19-MikhailKardash/Lab1/README.md

 1.  *The goal of this objective is to set up a github account and familiarize students with the assignment submission process.*

 2.  *The link to the repository is* https://github.com/MKardashUCSD/ece16-sp19-MikhailKardash

+## Conclusion

+*This lab introduced the tools that will be used in the course.
+I was successfully able to install the required software, use it to achieve the objectives, and upload the results to github.*